spiri2/PokeDB/README.md

 `/truncate account`

-You can remove individual accounts wihtin your rdm db. ex: `/truncate account TestAccount123`
+You can remove individual accounts within your rdm db. ex: `/truncate account TestAccount123`

 More features are being added.